Honorary Life Membership

 Honorary Life Membership is not something that is bestowed lightly, and we will be looking for evidence of outstanding ability and determination in their respective field.
 Only around 50 HLMs will be awarded per academic year.

-In addition to receiving an HLM, the Sandy Mackenzie Award is annually awarded to one member of the Association.
+In addition to receiving a HLM, the Sandy Mackenzie Award is annually awarded to one member of the Association.
 Dedicated to our late Bar Manager, this award is given to a student who has truly gone above and beyond in their activities within the Association.
-Both of these awards are given by the SA Executive Committee
+Both of these awards are given by the HLM Committee (Four Sabbatical Officers and Three Union Staff).

 HLMs are granted based on the following strict criteria: